farhadi/node-smpp/README.md

 var server = smpp.createServer({
 	debug: true
 }, function(session) {
+	session.on('error', function (err) {
+		// Something ocurred, not listening for this event will terminate the program });
 	session.on('bind_transceiver', function(pdu) {
 		// we pause the session to prevent further incoming pdu events,
 		// untill we authorize the session with some async operation.